sssyrbu/fake-traffer/README.md

 # fake-traffer
-Generate fake user traffic for any website
+Generate fake user traffic for any website.
+Windows only.